Education and Teaching Endorsement Offerings

-National Louis University offers a broad range of options for students looking to add expertise beyond their degree and expand their career opportunities.
+National Louis University offers a broad range of options for students looking to add expertise beyond their degree and expand their career opportunities through education and teaching endorsements.

-Students may earn endorsements as part of the following graduate, certificate, advanced study and doctoral programs:
+Students may earn education and teaching endorsements as part of the following graduate, certificate, advanced study and doctoral programs:

 - M.Ed. and C.A.S.
 Administration and Supervision (Principal)